Skip to main content

 Formatting References to Linked Records

-The result of the above example is a number representing the total count of records referenced in the Linked Record field.
+The above example returns the count of linked records in the specified field.

 [Linked Record Field].[Target Field]